colonial-heritage/colonial-collections/packages/database/README.md

 # Drizzle Studio

 With Drizzle Studio, you can explore the SQL database.
 Depending on the DATABASE_URL, you can explore both local and PlanetScale databases.
-Open Drizzle Studio with `npm run db:studio -w datahub-data`.
+Open Drizzle Studio with `npm run db:studio -w @colonial-collections/database`.